diCenzo-GC/ViNE_Reconstruction/README.md

 ## Citations

 ViNE and our analyses of ViNE are described in the following preprint:

-diCenzo GC, Tesi M, Pfau T, Mengoni A, Fondi M (2019) [A Virtual Nodule Environment (ViNE) for modelling the inter-kingdom metabolic integration during symbiotic nitrogen fixation](https://www.biorxiv.org/content/10.1101/765271v1). bioRxiv. doi:10.1101/765271
+<li>diCenzo GC, Tesi M, Pfau T, Mengoni A, Fondi M (2019) [A Virtual Nodule Environment (ViNE) for modelling the inter-kingdom metabolic integration during symbiotic nitrogen fixation](https://www.biorxiv.org/content/10.1101/765271v1). bioRxiv. doi:10.1101/765271</li>

 The  *M. truncatula* model used as a starting point in this work was described in the following publication: